 Day 1: Tokyo

-We arrived in the evening and explored Shinjuku to get some food.
+We arrived in the evening and checked into our hotel, Hyatt Regency Tokyo.
+We then explored Shinjuku to get some food.
 Unknowingly, we wandered into the Kabukicho (the red light district).

 Day 2: Tokyo

 We started off by feasting on Shabu Shabu for lunch.
 After lunch, we explored Shinjuku Gyoen National Garden.
 Then, we strolled through Harajuku and ate a fair amount of sweet treats.
 We then visited Shibuya Crossing, which is one of the busiest crossings in the world.
 We got drinks at the Starbucks at the crossing, which also offers solid views of the crossing.
 After that, we made our way to the Roppongi district to have dinner with some friends.